mkostrun/vibrometer/README.md

 I did test the first one, and did not like it.
 The second one took me few days to build and program and gave me amount of control over data acquisition that I preferred, so I went with it.

+The following project provides three folders:

+1. *art* - spectrograms collected under different circumstances using the sensor system.

+2. *l432kc-3channel_analog_fft* - firmware for STM32L432KC that does the data collection,
+3 channel FFT processing and prints modulation amplitudes to serial port.
+Also provided are routines for interrupt printing with circular buffer over serial port.

+3. *rlabplus* - scripts for demo, data recording and data analysis.